sigmf/SigMF/sigmf-spec.md

 #### Archive Format

 The metadata and dataset files that comprise a SigMF recording may be combined into a file archive.
-Multiple SigMF recordings may be stored in a single archive.

 1. The archive MUST use the `tar` archive format, as specified by POSIX.1-2001.
 2. The archive file's filename extension MUST be `.sigmf`.
-3. Metadata and dataset files MUST NOT be in the top-level directory of the archive.
-4. Each SigMF recording (comprised of a metadata file and a dataset file) MUST be in separate directories.
-5. The metadata and dataset files within a directory must have the same filenames as the directory itself.
+3. The archive MUST contain the following files: for each contained recording with some name given here meta-syntactically as `N`, files named `N` (a directory), `N/N.sigmf-meta`, and `N/N.sigmf-data`.
+4. The archive MUST NOT contain any other files unless their pathnames begin with `N/N`. for some `N` which has `.sigmf-meta` and `.sigmf-data` files as described above.

 ### Dataset Format